What is Right to Buy?

-Right to acquire
+Right to Buy eligibility

 Under the current rules, if you have spent at least three years living in a council house or flat, you can use Right to Buy.
 If you've moved around a lot, don't worry, as the three-year period doesn't have to be continuous – although you do need to have lived in your current home for at least 12 months.

 Joint applications are allowed, so you have the option of buying your home with a fellow tenant or partner.
-You can also apply with up to three family members, providing they have also lived in the property for the past 12 months.
+You can also apply with up to three family members, provided they have also lived in the property for the past 12 months.

-While the vast majority of council houses can be purchased through Right to Buy, there are some restrictions, so check your property is eligible before applying.
+While the vast majority of English council houses can be purchased through Right to Buy, there are some restrictions, so check your property is eligible before applying.

-What discount does Right to Buy give?
+Right to Buy discount levels

 Your Right to Buy discount depends on the type of property you're buying and how long you've been a council tenant.

 If you live in a house and have been a council tenant for at least three years, you can benefit from a 35% Right to Buy discount.
 After five years, this discount increases by 1% each year, up to a maximum of 70% if you've been a council tenant for 40 years or longer.

-Normally you won't need to take out a specific Right to Buy mortgage - and, when applying for a mortgage, you'll be subject to the same affordability checks as other mortgage applicants.
+Normally you won't need to take out a specific Right to Buy mortgage, and this means that you'll be subject to the same affordability checks as other mortgage applicants.
 This means that your income and spending habits will be assessed and you'll have to pass your lender's credit check too.

 Some lenders will take certain types of benefits into account when calculating affordability for Right to Buy mortgage applicants.